Magdalene laundry: Ireland

 The first Magdalene laundry or asylum in Ireland, an Anglican or Church of Ireland-run institution, Magdalen Asylum for Penitent Females, opened on Leeson Street in Dublin in 1767, after two years of preparation.
 It was founded by Lady Arabella Denny, admitted only Protestant women, and had an episcopal chapel.
 Around 1805, John England of Cork established a female reformatory together with male and female poor schools.
 Pending the opening of the Church of Ireland-run Magdalen Asylum in Cork, he maintained and ministered to many applicants.
 The Magdalene Asylum in Cork (Sawmill Street) opened in 1810.
 The last Magdalene laundry closed on 25 September 1996 on Seán MacDermott Street in Dublin.

 In Belfast, Northern Ireland, the Church of Ireland-run Ulster Magdalene Asylum and episcopal chapel, was founded in 1839.
 The asylum closed in 1916 and the St Mary Magdalene chapel became a parish church.
 Parallel institutions were run by Roman Catholics and Presbyterians (the Ulster Female Penitentiary and Laundry).
-Ferriter described the laundries as "a mechanism that society, religious orders and the state came up with to try to get rid of people deemed not to conforming to the so-called ...
+Irish historian Diarmaid Ferriter described the laundries as "a mechanism that society, religious orders and the state came up with to try to get rid of people deemed not to conforming to the so-called ...
 Irish identity."
-The Irish government claimed that the State was not legally responsible for the abuse suffered by women and girls in the Magdalene laundries, as these were religious institutions.

 The discovery in 1993 of a mass grave on the grounds of High Park - a former convent in Dublin - led to media articles about the operations of the institutions.
 Ultimately the UN Committee on the Rights of the Child called for a government inquiry into the Magdalene laundries.
 A formal state apology was issued in 2013, and a €60 million compensation scheme for survivors was established.
 By 2011, the four religious institutes that ran the Irish asylums had not yet contributed to compensate survivors of abuse, despite demands from the Irish government, and the UN Committee Against Torture.
 The religious sisters continue to care for more than 100 elderly Magdalene women who remain in their care.
 An estimated 600 survivors were still alive in March 2014.

 Senator Martin McAleese chaired an Inter-Departmental Committee to establish the facts of State involvement with the Magdalen laundries.
 An Interim Report was released in October 2011.
 In 2013 the BBC did a special investigation, Sue Lloyd-Roberts' "Demanding justice for women and children abused by Irish nuns."

 The Magdalene Sisters, a 2002 film by Peter Mullan, is based on historical facts about four young women incarcerated in a Magdalene laundry in Ireland from 1964 to 1968.

 In 2011, a monument was erected in Ennis, County Clare, dedicated to the Sisters of Mercy, who had an industrial school and a Magdalene Laundry in the town.
 In 2015, Ennis municipal council decided to honour the same order by renaming a road in recognition of their "compassionate service to vulnerable women and children."
 The road runs through the site of the former industrial school and laundry.
-People are divided about these honours.
+Local residents are divided about these honours.